Relativistic dissipative fluids in the trace-fixed particle frame: Hyperbolicity, causality, and stability: Hyperbolicity and causality

-Equations~(\ref{Eq:ndot}--\ref{Eq:qdot}) constitute an evolution system for the fields $(n,T,u^\mu,\epsilon,\mathcal{Q}^\mu)$ which is first-order in time and mixed first-order second-order in space derivatives (second-order spatial derivatives of the velocity field $u^\mu$ appear on the right-hand side of Eq.~(\ref{Eq:qdot})).
+Equations~(\ref{Eq:ndot}--\ref{Eq:qdot}) constitute an evolution system for the fields $(n,T,u^\mu,\epsilon,\mathcal{Q}^\mu)$ which is first order in time and mixed first and second order in space derivatives (second-order spatial derivatives of the velocity field $u^\mu$ appear on the right-hand side of Eq.~(\ref{Eq:qdot})).
 We analyze its hyperbolic character using linearization and the principle of frozen coefficients~\cite{Kreiss89}.
-Accordingly, it is sufficient to linearize the equations around a homogenenous background in Minkowski spacetime, such that the background solution has $n$ and $T$ constant, $(u^\mu) = (1,\vec{0})$, and $\epsilon$, $\mathcal{Q}^\mu$, $a^\mu$, $\theta$, $\sigma_{\mu\nu}$ vanishing.
+Accordingly, it is sufficient to linearize the equations around a homogenous background in Minkowski spacetime, such that the background solution has $n$ and $T$ constant, $(u^\mu) = (1,\vec{0})$, and $\epsilon$, $\mathcal{Q}^\mu$, $a^\mu$, $\theta$, and $\sigma_{\mu\nu}$ vanishing.
 Consequently, to linear order, $(u^\mu)=(1,\vec{v})$ and $(\mathcal{Q}^\mu)=(0,\vec{q})$.
 Furthermore, since the electric field appears as a source term, it plays no essential role for the subsequent analysis; hence from now on we set it to zero.
 Linearizing Eqs.~(\ref{Eq:ndot}--\ref{Eq:qdot}) and denoting by $\hat{n},\hat{T},\hat{\vec{v}},\hat{\epsilon},\hat{\vec{q}}$ the spatial Fourier transform of the perturbed fields, which are functions of the wave vector $\vec{k}$, one obtains a first-order linear system for the variables

 $\hat{\epsilon}$ and $\hat{\vec{q}}$, where $k := |\vec{k}|$.
 This system decouples into two subsystems, involving the components $(\vec{q}_\perp,\vec{w}_\perp)$ and $(q_{\|},w_{\|})$ orthogonal and parallel to $\vec{k}$.